UPPS No. 04.02.01

 Technology Resources (TR) is a department within the Information Technology division that provides services to implement and maintain effective and efficient information systems to meet the information processing needs of the university.
 Among its many services, TR provides analysis, design, and programming services for development of customized information systems; support services for implementation, integration, and maintenance of third-party software packages; and data administration and distribution services for the centrally-administered databases utilized by these software systems.

-The TR staff resources are allocated as needed to support the priorities of the University and the Information Technology division.
-TR supports numerous systems, projects, and activities, depending on the university’s priorities (see Section 04. of this UPPS).
+TR staff resources are allocated as needed to support the priorities of the university and the Information Technology division.
+TR supports numerous systems, projects, and activities, depending on the university’s priorities (see Section 04.).

 PROCEDURES FOR REQUESTING TECHNOLOGY RESOURCES’ SYSTEMS AND SERVICES

-Texas State users may complete a Project Charter, or contact a member of the TR staff with a request for systems or services.
-The processes are outlined and the associated documents are located on the Technology Resources’ Project Management Office website.
+Texas State users may submit a request for systems or services by completing a Project Charter and emailing to TR@txstate.edu, submitting an electronic request through the Business Application Request System, or contacting a member of the TR staff.
+The processes are outlined and the associated documents are located on the Technology Resources’ Project Management website.

-Except for emergency situations, persons requesting enhancement or development services must document the request using a Project Charter.
-TR staff is available to assist users in writing the Project Charter.
-This format meets the requirements of the System Development Life Cycle and Information Technology’s project management practices.
+Except for emergency situations, persons requesting enhancement or development services (as defined in Section 02.01) must document the request using either the Business Application Request System or a Project Charter.
+Users requesting services should name the divisional project sponsor in the request.
+TR staff are available to assist users in writing the requests, if needed.
+These formats meet the requirements of the System Development Life Cycle and Information Technology’s project management practices.

 Evaluating the Size, Scope, and Complexity of the Project

 Requests vary greatly in size, scope, and complexity, as do the resources necessary to address them.
-As part of Information Technology’s project management practices, TR has adopted formal Project Classification Criteria, as required by the Texas Department of Information Resources’ project management practices (Texas Administrative Code Chapter §216).
+As part of Information Technology’s project management practices, TR has adopted formal Project Classification Criteria, as required by the Texas Department of Information Resources’ project management practices (Texas Administrative Code, Title 1, Part 10, Chapter 216).
 To achieve early recognition of the variances in projects, to appropriately manage project risk, and to enhance prospects for successful project outcomes, TR staff will work with the requesting department and other stakeholders to appropriately classify projects according to the Project Classification Criteria (located on the TR Project Management website).

 Document External Mandates via Project Charter

-The existence of a mandate, in and of itself, does not preclude the need for a Project Charter.
+The existence of a mandate, in and of itself, does not preclude the need for a written request.
 Prioritization of the request at the appropriate level is still required (see Section 04.01).
-However, because of the limited implementation time often associated with mandates, it is sometimes necessary to suspend normal prioritization procedures (see Section 04. of this UPPS).
+However, because of the limited implementation time often associated with mandates, it is sometimes necessary to suspend normal prioritization procedures (see Section 04.).
 Whenever this appears necessary, TR will consult the chair of the appropriate priority-setting body at the earliest possible time.
 For this reason, it is critical that the appropriate request is submitted as soon as possible.

 Requestor’s Commitment of Resources